WalletWasabi/WabiSabi/explainer.md

     the credential was issued.
   - The fake moustaches represent [Tor](https://en.wikipedia.org/wiki/Tor_\(anonymity_network\))
-    circuits through which the users to connect to the coordinator as pseudonymous network identities.
+    circuits through which the users connect to the coordinator under pseudonymous network identities.
   - Setting the envelopes on fire is a bit of a looser analogy.
-First, it represents serial numbers added to the credentials (another Pedersen commitment in each credential), which must be revealed to prevent double spending.
+First, it represents serial numbers for to the credentials (derived from the randomness in the commitment), which is used to prevent double spending.
 Secondly, it gives an intuition for the homomorphic property of the value commitments which simplifies proving that the value commitments add up to the correct input and